 Settlement agreements can avoid redundancy disputes and employment claims.

-Termination of employment can be justified with a fair reason, for example, poor performance, ill-health, misconduct, redundancy, or re-organisation; providing a fair process is followed and your company acted reasonably.
+Termination of employment can be justified with a fair reason, for example, poor performance, ill-health, redundancy, or re-organisation; providing a fair process is followed and your company acted reasonably.

 Settlement Agreements –The use of settlement agreements can also result in prompt, amicable, and advantageous employee exits and outcomes for your business.